 Fertilize, Water, and Till (before the first snow!)

 Last call!
 Give your perennial fruits and vegetables one last drink/feed before the first big freeze.
 If your soil is compacted or needs to be supplemented, November is a great month to layer some compost onto the soil and turn it over.
 You can also correct any pH or acidity issues by adding the necessary supplements into your soil now.

 Break out your best Edward Scissorhands impression!
 November gardening includes lots of pruning.
 If you have deciduous fruit trees or shrubs, now is the time to cut those babies back a bit.
 Pruning can look different for each type of fruit, so read up on the best methods for each one.

 Clean Tools are Happy Tools

 A November gardening task list isn’t complete without a tool clean up!
-This includes putting away your tomato cages and trellises, bringing the lawnmower in for annual maintenance (or at least draining the gas out or adding stabilizer to the tank), and organizing your tool shed/garage.
-A little bit of focus and time on the end of your growing season makes you primed and ready to go for the spring.
+This includes putting away your tomato cages and trellises, bringing the lawnmower in for annual maintenance (or at least draining the gas out or adding stabilizer to the tank), and organizing your tool shed or garage.
+A little bit of focus and time at the end of your growing season makes you primed and ready to go for the spring.

 What’s on your November gardening task list?
 What have you learned over the years that works best to clean out your garden and yard?
 Tell me in the comments!